bcit-ci/CodeIgniter/user_guide_src/source/general/compatibility_functions.rst

 but only in higher versions or depending on a certain extension.

-Being custom implementations, these functions will also have some set of dependancies on their own, but are still useful if your PHP setup doesn't offer them natively.
+Being custom implementations, these functions will also have some set of dependencies on their own, but are still useful if your PHP setup doesn't offer them natively.

 .. note:: Much like the `common functions <common_functions>`, the
-	compatibility functions are always available, as long as their dependancies are met.
+	compatibility functions are always available, as long as their dependencies are met.

 .. contents::
   :local: